Shortest Paths in Graphs of Convex Sets: Numerical results

-At time $\tau=0$, the system is in position $\bq_0:= (0.5,-3.5)$ (bottom-left green plus in Figure~\ref{fig:footstep_micp}) with velocity $\dot \bq_0 := (0,0)$.
-At each time step $\tau=1, \ldots, T-1$, the position vector $\bq_\tau$ is allowed to be in one of the seven regions depicted in Figure~\ref{fig:footstep_micp}, while the velocity and the controls are limited by the constraints $\| \bv_\tau \|_\infty \leq 1$ and $\| \ba_\tau \|_\infty \leq 1$.
-The goal is to reach the configuration $\bq_T := (6.5,3.5)$ (top-right green cross in Figure~\ref{fig:footstep_micp}) with zero velocity $\dot \bq_T$ in $T := 30$ time steps.
-In doing this, we want minimize the sum of the stage costs $\gamma(\bs_\tau, \ba_\tau) := \| \bv_\tau \|_2^2/5 + \| \ba_\tau \|_2^2$.
-We let the controllability parameter $\eta$ vary between the regions.
-For the regions included in the range $-5 \leq q_2 \leq 5$ (light blue in Figure~\ref{fig:footstep_micp}) we set $\eta=1$, and the system is highly controllable.
-In the two remaining regions (red in Figure~\ref{fig:footstep_micp}) we let $\eta=0.1$, making it expensive to apply any significant force.
+We let the parameter $\eta$ vary between the seven regions.
+The five regions in the range $-5 \leq q_2 \leq 5$ (light blue in Figure~\ref{fig:footstep_micp}) have $\eta=1$.
+While in the other two regions (red in Figure~\ref{fig:footstep_micp}) we make the system more expensive to control by setting $\eta=0.1$.
 Since the parameter $\eta$ varies with the state, the system dynamics is PWA and the control problem falls into the class considered in Section~\ref{sec:control_pwa}.
-The GCS beneath this problem (see Figure~\ref{fig:pwa}) has $|\cV| = 212$ vertices and $|\cE| = 1435$ edges, the convex sets $\cX_v$ live in a space of $n=6$ dimensions.
-Because of the quadratic objective, our formulation yields an MISOCP.
+The GCS beneath this problem (depicted in Figure~\ref{fig:pwa}) has $|\cV| = 212$ vertices and $|\cE| = 1435$ edges, and the convex sets $\cX_v$ live in $\R^6$.
+Also in this case problem~\eqref{eq:micp} is a mixed-integer SOCP.

-Figure~\ref{fig:footstep_micp} shows the optimal trajectory $(\bq_\tau)_{\tau=0}^T$ (white circles) and the optimal controls $(\ba_\tau)_{\tau=0}^{T-1}$ (blue arrows).
-Geometrically, the red regions would be shortcuts towards the goal, but the low controllability in these areas makes it too expensive not to fall out of the feasible set.
-The optimal strategy is then to follow the winding trajectory and incur a cost of $9.37$.
+Figure~\ref{fig:footstep_micp} shows the optimal trajectory $(\bq_0, \ldots, \bq_T)$ (white circles) and the optimal controls $(\ba_0, \ldots, \ba_{T-1})$ (blue arrows).
+Geometrically, the red regions would be shortcuts to the goal, but the low controllability in these areas makes it too expensive not to fall out of the feasible set.
+The optimal strategy is then to follow a winding trajectory and incur a cost of $9.37$.